FiligranHQ/external-dns/README.md

 ## Running ExternalDNS

-The are two ways of running ExternalDNS:
+There are two ways of running ExternalDNS:

 - Deploying to a Cluster
 - Running Locally